Thealoe/ParametrizedMazeGen/README.md

 ## Model-driven Engineering

 This makes reference to the _mde_ folder.
+MDE part works only on Windows.

 ### Set up with build-in workspace

+Make sure you have installed all required tools:

 1. Create Epsilion Interim workspace on the folder mde/mde_workspace
 2. Import > General > Existing Projects into Workspace, select Maze